mohitpai/journey-optimizer.en/help/using/configuration/bcc-email.md

 >[!NOTE]
 >
->You do not need to republish a message or journey for the BCC setting to be picked up.
+>You do not need to republish your journey for the BCC setting to be picked up.

 ## Recommendations and limitations {#bcc-recommendations-limitations}